gwu-libraries/Libsite-Header-Lite/README.md

 </footer><!-- end Libsite7 Lite Footer -->
 ```

-Include js call at the bottom (for faster page load) or add this into the '<head>':
+Include js call at the bottom (for faster page load) or add this into the &lt;head&gt; :

 ```
 <!-- javascript placed at the end of the document so the pages load faster -->